reazwrahman/thermostat_frontend/README.md

 ## Backend API Setup

 Run this api in a different shell in your terminal.
 The detailed instruction for the setup can be found on the README for that repository: https://github.com/reazwrahman/Thermostat_Backend_API/blob/master/README.md

-If you are working off of a zip file, you can still follow all the instructions from the above readme, except for the ```git clone``` step since you already have the codebase in your local.